yezyilomo/state-pool/README.md

 ## Getting Started
 ### Managing Global State
 Using **state-pool** to manage global state is very simple, all you need to do is
-1. Create a global state by using either `createGlobalState` or `store.setState`
+1. Create a global state by using either `createGlobalState` or `store.setState`(for key based global states)
 2. Use your global state in a component through `useGlobalState` or `useGlobalStateReducer` hooks

 These two steps summarises pretty much everything you need to use **state-pool**.

 Below are few examples showing how to manage global states with **state-pool**.

 ```js
 // Example 1.